 - Their operation is more simple, which could save you money on maintenance and service

 - Higher utility bills, less energy efficiency

 - Because of the tank, they take up more space in your home and cannot be placed outside

 - You may run out of hot water; average storage tanks can only hold enough water for three showers in a row, so if you’re the fourth, you’ll be out of luck

-- Lifespan is about half that of tankless water heaters, which negates the savings of the lower cost for purchase
+- Lifespan is about half that of a tankless water heater, which negates the savings of the lower cost for purchase

 - Over time, your tank may lose some of its capacity due to the water quality in your home

 At Cross Heating, we offer both tankless and tank style water heaters and installation for your home.
 Learn more about our water heaters.